Peru is the pounding heart of South America. It’s an ancient land interwoven with a…

 Peru is famous for Machu Picchu, amazing sights, a unique culture, and food!
 That’s right, Peru offers some incredibly unique cuisine that every visitor simply must try!
-From Alpaca to tangy cocktails, Peru has it all and you are guaranteed to taste something new in Peru!
+From Alpaca to tangy cocktails, there are plenty of new food and drinks to try in Peru.
+You are guaranteed to taste something new!

 There are tons of dishes and drinks that are unique to Peru; so many that it would be nearly impossible to try everything on your trip to Peru.
 But, there are a few stand-out items that you must try while travelling in Peru.
 You might not love them all, but having a taste is all part of the fun and a great cultural experience while in Peru.